mining-visualizer/MVis-tokenminer/README.md

 ; Currently, no mining pools support self-assigned difficulty.
 MinutesPerShare=Pool

-; The remaining settings in this section apply only to SOLO MINING:

 ; 0xBitcoin contract address. normally you will not change this.
 TokenContract=0xb6ed7644c69416d67b522e20bc294a9a9b405b31

+; THE REMAINING SETTINGS IN THIS SECTION APPLY ONLY TO SOLO MINING:

 ; when your miner finds a solution, transactions will be submitted with this ; amount of gas (gwei).
 You can change this setting 'on the fly' (without having